ScullWM/vault-parameter-resolver/README.md

 Vault parameter resolver
 ========================

+[Vault by HashiCorp](https://www.vaultproject.io/) parameter resolver.
+A tool for managing secrets.

 This application will resolve your vault parameters in files.
 `%vault(secret/mynamespace#myfield)` will be replaced by the content of this command: `vault read -field=myfield secret/mynamespace`